eficode-academy/kubernetes-katas/03-rolling-updates.md

 * Apply the new version of your deployment.

-* Check the rollout status: `kubectl rollout status deployment nginx`
+* Check the rollout status: `$ kubectl rollout status deployment nginx`

-* Investigate rollout history: `kubectl rollout history deployment nginx`
+* Investigate rollout history: `$ kubectl rollout history deployment nginx`

 * Try rolling out other image version by repeating the commands from above.
-Suggested image versions are 1.12.2, 1.13.12, 1.14.1, 1.15.2.
+Suggested image versions are `1.12.2`, `1.13.12`, `1.14.1`, `1.15.2`.

 * Try also rolling out a version that does not exist: